devcontainers/cli/docs/features/test.md

 # Testing Dev Container Features

-A built-in testing framework for Features is currently under active development.
-This command aims to make it easy to iterate on [self-authored Features](https://containers.dev/implementors/features-distribution/).
+A built-in testing framework for Features is in active development.
+This command helps you iterate on [self-authored Features](https://containers.dev/implementors/features-distribution/).

-This command utilizes the CLI's `build` and `exec` commands to test Features in your local source tree.
+The `test` command utilizes the CLI's `build` and `exec` commands to test Features in your local source tree.
 The command will look at the `target` path for mirrored `src` and `test` directories ([example](https://github.com/devcontainers/features).
 Without any additional arguments, the `test` command will auto-generate a test for each Feature (pulling the source code directly from `src/<FEATURE>`), and exec `test/<FEATURE>/test.sh` inside of the running container.

 For the test to pass, the container must (1) build and start successfully, and (2) execute the `test.sh` with a success (zero) exit code.
 Note that auto-generated tests will execute the given Feature with default options.

-Additonally, 'scenarios' can be defined for each Feature to test more complicated cases (ie: Passing options to tests, testing >1 Feature together, etc.).
-More information on [writing scenarios can be found below](#scenarios).
+Additonally, 'scenarios' can be defined for each Feature to test more complicated cases.
+For example, you can use a scenario to test Feature options or >1 Feature in a container.
+You can find more information about [writing scenario tests below](#scenarios).

-The source code can of the sub-command is [here](../../src/spec-node/featuresCLI/test.ts).
+The source code of the sub-command is [here](../../src/spec-node/featuresCLI/test.ts).
 An example of the command being used in CI can be [found in the `devcontainers/features-template` repo](https://github.com/devcontainers/feature-template/blob/main/.github/workflows/test.yaml) and the [`devcontainers/features` repo](https://github.com/devcontainers/features).

 ```
 devcontainer features test <target>

-Test features
+Test Features

 Positionals:
   target  Path to folder containing 'src' and 'test' sub-folders.                     [string] [required] [default: "."]